urschrei/HH-Expunge/README.markdown

 ## Addendum ##

-I'm pretty sure there's a bug in the current implementation of Safari 5's HTML 5 local storage functionality.
+I'm pretty sure there's a bug in the current implementation of Safari 5's HTML5 local storage functionality.
 It's not a show-stopper – it's preventing the list of ignored users being written to offline storage after a certain number of writes – but it's sufficiently irritating for me to detail here.
 The error console is your friend, if you're wondering what's going on.